d3str0yer/torrentbox/README.md

 ### Prerequisites
 * Clean install of the latest version of Raspbian (headless)
-* External HDD to keep your files, suggested: secondary device as a buffer, e.g. USB stick
+* External HDD to keep your files, suggested: secondary device as a buffer for downloads, e.g. USB stick
 * VPN subscription (Provider must support OpenVPN)

 ### Installation of Raspbian